Baizkunthaz/Quotes-App/README.md

 ---

-<p align="center"> It's a Quote app which provides some beautiful quotes.
+<p align="center"> It's a Quote app providing beautiful quotes.
     <br>
 </p>

 ## 📝 Table of Contents
-+ How it works - It Have a very simple and user friendly interference, users only needs to check on the app.
++ How it works - It has a very simple and user-friendly interface; users only need to check on the app.
 + Built Using - Dart